bhatiaabhishek/CarND-Behavioral_Cloing_P3/README.md

 #### 3. Training

-The model was trained only on track 1 as explained in part 1.
+The model was trained only on track 1 as explained in section 1.
 After preprocessing and augmentation, I had ~35k images to train with.
 The Adam optimizer was used with mean-squared error loss.
 Concatenated data from udacity and my simulator was passed onto the model with 20% of the data as validation data.
 After some experiments, I settled with 10 epochs and 64 batch_size.
 The data was shuffled for every epoch.
 If I ran more epochs, it led to car driving off the cliff.

 #### 4. Simulation